-The BRTB adopted updated regional goals and strategies in November 2021 in preparation for the upcoming LRTP, Resilience 2050.
-The goals and strategies released for public comment were similar to those from Maximize2045.
+The BRTB adopted updated regional goals and strategies in November 2021 in preparation for Resilience 2050, including a 35-day public comment period.
 The public comment period included multiple ways to comment by email, voicemail, text, fax and an online survey.
 BMC staff and the vice-chair of the BRTB recorded a presentation summarizing the goals and strategies.
 BMC staff also presented the goals and strategies to six different BRTB subcommittees throughout September 2021.
 More than 165 comments were received from more than 30 participants.
-Staff reviewed all the comments, drafted responses, and drafted revisions to the goals and strategies.
-These revised goals and strategies were approved by the BRTB in November 2021.
+Staff reviewed all the comments, drafted responses, and revised the goals and strategies based on public comment prior to BRTB approval in November 2021.
 Key elements include:

-- The Resilience 2050 goals retain the strategies intended to strengthen planning related to two new planning factors added in the FAST Act: (1) improve resiliency and reliability, specifically with respect to system redundancy and evacuation routes, and (2) enhance travel and tourism; - Acknowledge the need to consider and promote, where applicable, emerging technologies (e.g., autonomous and connected vehicles, smartphone apps) and shared mobility options

-(e.g., ride hailing services, micro-transit services, ridesharing) in project planning and programming; and
+- The Resilience 2050 goals retain the strategies intended to strengthen planning related to two new planning factors added in the FAST Act: (1) improve resiliency and reliability, specifically with respect to system redundancy and evacuation routes, and (2) enhance travel and tourism; - Acknowledge the need to consider and promote, where applicable, emerging technologies (e.g., autonomous and connected vehicles, smartphone apps) and shared mobility options (e.g., ride hailing services, micro-transit services, ridesharing) in project planning and programming; and

-Revise and add implementation strategies to reflect public comments focusing on improving safety for transit and pedestrians, equity and environmental justice, promoting reliable and timely transit service, and shifting to sustainable modes.
+• Revise and add implementation strategies to reflect public comments focusing on improving safety for transit and pedestrians, equity and environmental justice, promoting reliable and timely transit service, and shifting to sustainable modes.